zacwong2151/tp/docs/UserGuide.md

 </box>

 Restrictions:
+* The name is case-sensitive (`John` and `john` are considered different volunteers)
 * The email must be in a valid format.
 * The phone number must be a 8-digit number.
 * The skills are case-sensitive (`chef` and `Chef` are considered different skills).
 * Duplicate volunteers cannot be added to the volunteer list (case-sensitive).
-  * A volunteer is considered duplicate if: his name already exists in the volunteer list (`John` and `john` are different volunteers).
+  * A volunteer is considered duplicate if: his name already exists in the volunteer list.
   * Volunteers with the same phone number or email address are not considered as duplicates.

 Examples: